Exclusive: Not waiting for JPMorgan, Mercuria plots global metals push

 Also, the size of the bank’s trading book has shrunk in the past year, as long-term contracts have expired during the year-long sales process, they added.

-Mercuria spokesman Matthew Lauer played down the scale of the company’s ambitions, which do not include the kind of vast mining projects that Glencore secured with last year’s takeover of Xstrata.

-“It is absurd to reason that Mercuria is working to rival other businesses with billions of dollars in resources and more than 20 years of experience in the metals trading space,” he said in an email.

-Still, Mercuria, founded a decade ago by two former Goldman Sachs oil traders, will undertake a significant strategic shift to broaden its business beyond the high-volume Chinese copper financing deals that helped make it the world’s third-largest base metals trader, handling over one million tonnes per year.
+Founded a decade ago by two former Goldman Sachs oil traders, Mercuria will undertake a significant strategic shift to broaden its business beyond the high-volume Chinese copper financing deals that helped make it the world’s third-largest base metals trader, handling over one million tonnes per year.

 Following the same strategy as its rivals, some traders have tagged Mercuria a “Trafigura Mark Two” in the making.

 But it is also a similar model to the one carved out in energy trading by Mercuria founders Marco Dunand and Daniel Jaeggi, who have transformed a small trading house into a global competitor.
-Turnover topped $100 billion last year for the first time, with profit at $273 million.
+Turnover topped $100 billion last year for the first time, with profit estimated at over $400 million.

-Mercuria’s metals business mainly deals in base metals from its Chinese headquarters in Shanghai helmed by another Trafigura alumnus and copper trader, James Wu.
-It has about 50 personnel in China, including about 10 traders, two sources said.
+Mercuria’s current metals business now mainly deals in base metals from its Chinese headquarters in Shanghai under the helm of another Trafigura alumni and copper trader James Wu.
+It has about 50 personnel in China, including about 10 traders, according to two sources.

 Busch, who led Trafigura’s charge into aluminum almost a decade ago before being promoted to global head of refined metal in 2011, will oversee Wu and veteran trader Jose Leon who started Mercuria’s concentrates trading operations late last year.

-In at least one way that will change substantially when Mercuria closes its purchase of the JPMorgan business, including the centuries-old Henry Bath & Sons Ltd metals warehousing unit, a prize asset with sheds stretching from Singapore to Rotterdam and about 25 staff.
+In at least one way that will change substantially when Mercuria closes its deal to buy the JPMorgan business, including the centuries-old Henry Bath & Sons Ltd metals warehousing unit, a prize asset with sheds stretching from Singapore to Rotterdam and about 25 staff.
 That will help Mercuria push into consumer business as well as juggle inventory around the world.

-“Our goal for Henry Bath is to operate it as an independent warehouse facility.
-It will be separate from our trading operation,” Lauer said.

-JPMorgan’s operations also have a long and distinguished pedigree as one of the world’s largest and most successful metals businesses, with roots in legendary German trading house Metallgesellschaft and, more recently, Sempra Commodities.
+JPMorgan’s operations also have a long and distinguished pedigree as one of the largest and most successful metals businesses in the world, with roots back to legendary German trading house Metallgesellschaft and, more recently, Sempra Commodities.

 Despite its history, however, the portion of the business being sold is “symbolic” compared with its vast energy operations, according to a source close to JPMorgan.

-It is unclear how many traders the firm will hire as part of the push.
+It is not clear how many traders the firm will hire as part of the push.
 JPMorgan metals staff will only account for a small share of the less than 200 people it will retain out of the 400-strong business, sources have said.

 Long-time aluminum trader Hainsworth, who joined the desk 14 years ago from Barclays, may leave the bank after the deal is signed, the four sources who know the traders said.

-The timing is unknown because it has not been officially announced yet.
+The timing is not known because it has not been officially announced yet.

 While Petev, who deals in copper from Singapore, will not join Mercuria, it is not clear if he will stay at JPMorgan after the signing.